blockdeep/otro/README.md

 Future versions of the pallet could support:
 - More complex credential types, such as biometric authentication or hardware key integration.
-- Enhanced user interfaces for managing credentials and abstract accounts.
+- Enhanced user interfaces for managing credentials and smart accounts.
-- Smart contract-based accounts that leverage abstract signatures for more sophisticated transaction logic.
+- Smart contract-based accounts that leverage smart signatures for more sophisticated transaction logic.